Hi, again everybody,

 After a very mild winter, I was taking out my trees from the winter shelter in the back of my small garden so that I could check them out, remove weeds and clean their pots.
-I was very surprised to find out that one of the (expensive) custom made pots was cracked on it’s four corners!
-This is very strange, because we had hardly any frost this winter and these pots suppose to be frost prove?!
+I was very surprised to find out that one of the (expensive) custom made pots was cracked on its four corners!
+This is very strange because we had hardly any frost this winter and these pots suppose to be frost prove?!
 And to be honest: it has never happened with any pots I have in my collection from many other potters?!
-This is the second one by these potters that I lost because of this….so I wont be buying a other one from them!
+This is the second one by these potters that I lost because of this….so I won’t be buying another one from them!

 Bellow: the frost cracks.

 Below; The tree removed from the broken pot.
-Now I could start to carefully removed the old soil.
+Now I could start to carefully remove the old soil.

 Below: Thick roots that were left during the last repotting, were now shortened to just before were there where small healthy roots growing out from it!

 The old soil was removed as much as possible and the smaller roots were shortened sufficiently so that the tree could grow strongly again for some years!

 Below: The tree in its temporary new pot.
 These Dutch Hawthorn Bonsai was well over 2 meters when I collected it and is pretty rare because of its natural deadwood all along its trunk line!
 It takes forever to create a proper branch structure…but I am not going anywhere and neither is the tree…so who cares?! 🙂

 Below: This Acer palmatum “deshojo” is one of my first Bonsai and is in my collection for well over 25 years now!
 It has grown almost twice in size and the root base is completely created during that time!